danriti/moleskine/the-right-stuff/README.md

 #### 4. Remove render-blocking Javascript

-[Remove render-blocking JavaScript][11]

-After reading over Google's recommendations for removing render-blocking Javascript, it's clear that we have way to much Javascript to simply inline it all, so we will have to use their [inline Javascript snippet][13] to defer the loading.
+After reading over Google's [recommendations][11] for removing render-blocking Javascript, it's clear that we have way to much Javascript to simply inline it all, so we will have to use their [inline Javascript snippet][13] to defer the loading.